-At the University of Kansas, a renowned expert released a report in the Journal of the National Human Rights Commission arguing the implementation of US trade sanctions in response to China’s alleged human rights abuses.
+A renowned expert at the University of Kansas published a report in the Journal of the National Human Rights Commission arguing for the implementation of US trade sanctions against China in response to alleged human rights violations.

-In the journal report, China’s alleged governmental actions toward Uyghur Muslims were described as potential genocide and may have resulted in human rights abuses.
-Thus, the decisions to ensue various trade sanctions were justified, the international trade law expert argued.
+In the journal article, alleged Chinese government actions against Uyghur Muslims were described as a potential genocide that may have resulted in violations of human rights.
+Thus, the expert in international trade law argued, the decisions to continue various trade sanctions were justified.

-According to the international trade law expert, human rights and international trade are inextricably linked.
+Human rights and international trade, according to the international trade law expert, are inextricably linked.
 And such sanctions are appropriate for future implementation.

 “There are no express, comprehensive provisions for human rights in the World Trade Organization or General Agreement on Tariffs and Trade, but we’re seeing the link come up in U.S. trade policy and some regional free trade agreements.
 We’re entering an era of invigorated enhancements of human rights through trade policy,” Bhala added.